Cinema of India: Hindi

 Realistic parallel cinema continued throughout the 1970s, practised in many Indian film cultures.
 The FFC's art film orientation came under criticism during a Committee on Public Undertakings investigation in 1976, which accused the body of not doing enough to encourage commercial cinema.

-Hindi commercial cinema continued with films starring Rajesh Khanna such as Aradhana (1969), Sachaa Jhutha (1970), Haathi Mere Saathi (1971), Anand (1971), Kati Patang (1971) Amar Prem (1972), Dushman (1972) and Daag (1973).
+Hindi commercial cinema continued with films starring Rajesh Khanna such as Aradhana (1969), Sachaa Jhutha (1970), Haathi Mere Saathi (1971), Anand (1971), Kati Patang (1971), Amar Prem (1972), Dushman (1972) and Daag (1973).

-The screenwriting duo Salim–Javed, consisting of Salim Khan (l) and Javed Akhtar (r), revitalised Indian cinema in the 1970s and are considered Bollywood's greatest screenwriters.

 By the early 1970s, Hindi cinema was experiencing thematic stagnation, dominated by musical romance films.
 Screenwriter duo Salim–Javed (Salim Khan and Javed Akhtar) revitalised the industry.
-They established the genre of gritty, violent, Bombay underworld crime films with Zanjeer (1973) and Deewaar (1975).
+Their work led to the "angry young man" film movement, with the gritty, violent, Bombay underworld crime films Zanjeer (1973) and Deewaar (1975).
 They reinterpreted the rural themes of Mother India and Gunga Jumna in an urban context reflecting 1970s India, channelling the growing discontent and disillusionment among the masses, unprecedented growth of slums and urban poverty, corruption and crime, as well as anti-establishment themes.
 This resulted in their creation of the "angry young man", personified by Amitabh Bachchan, who reinterpreted Kumar's performance in Gunga Jumna and gave a voice to the urban poor.
 The women on the other hand were shown as ones who have adopted western values and outfits especially by heroines like Parveen Babi (who was featured on the cover of Time magazine for a story on Bollywood's success) and Zeenat Aman.

 By the mid-1970s, Bachchan's position as a lead actor was solidified by crime-action films Zanjeer and Sholay (1975).
 The devotional classic Jai Santoshi Ma (1975) was made on a low budget and became a box office success and a cult classic.
 Another important film was Deewaar (1975, Yash Chopra), a crime film with brothers on opposite sides of the law which Danny Boyle described as "absolutely key to Indian cinema".

 The term "Bollywood" was coined in the 1970s, when the conventions of commercial Bombay-produced Hindi films were established.
-Key to this was Nasir Hussain and Salim–Javed's creation of the masala film genre, which combines elements of action, comedy, romance, drama, melodrama and musical.
+Key to this was masala film genre, which combines elements of action, comedy, romance, drama, melodrama and musical.
 Their film Yaadon Ki Baarat (1973) has been identified as the first masala film and the first quintessentially Bollywood film.
 Masala films made Bachchan the biggest Bollywood movie star of the period.
 Another landmark was Amar Akbar Anthony (1977, Manmohan Desai).
 Desai further expanded the genre in the 1970s and 1980s.